-Average (“mean”) Times: Calculating the average simply involves totaling up all the twenty times and dividing it by the number of operations.
+Average (“mean”) Times: Calculating the average involves totaling all twenty times and dividing by the number of operations.
 In this case, it’s 51 minutes divided by 20 operations.
-This gives us an average cycle time of 2.55 (two minutes & 55 seconds).
+This gives us an average cycle time of 2.55 (two minutes and 55 seconds).
 The AQUA BLUE straight line represents the average.

 - Median: {(n+1) / 2}